-Deadline for application: 11.59pm (Sydney time), Monday 28 January 2019
+Deadline for application: 11.59pm (Sydney time), Sunday 28 July 2019

-For visits within the period: October 2019 – June 2020
+For visits within the period: April – December 2020

 Applications for visits not meeting the following conditions may be accepted in special circumstances with prior arrangement.
 Please direct questions about the conditions to the Institute’s Executive Director, Professor Anthony Henderson, email@example.com.

-Successful applications will be selected by the Scientific Advisory Committee of Sydney Mathematical Research Institute, as named on the webpage, supplemented by researchers with different expertise as required.
+Successful applications will be selected by the Scientific Advisory Committee of the Sydney Mathematical Research Institute, as named on the webpage, supplemented by researchers with different expertise as required.
 A sub-committee drawn from the School of Mathematics and Statistics will assist in ranking those applications whose primary location is the University of Sydney.
 The selection criteria are:

 Applications from female and gender-diverse researchers, from researchers employed in developing countries, and from researchers belonging to other groups which are underrepresented in the mathematical sciences, are particularly encouraged.

 Successful applicants may receive funding of up to A$4500 per month, for up to 4 months, to assist with accommodation and other local expenses during their visit.
 In addition, they may obtain reimbursement of one return economy airfare or equivalent amount, and one visa application fee if appropriate.
 They will be assisted by Institute staff in their Australian visa application, if required, and in locating suitable accommodation for their stay in Sydney.
 Note that funding and reimbursement will depend on a signed agreement with the University of Sydney, identity verification, and the presentation of receipts for airfare and visa application fee.